Glen Cove Gurdwara

-Glen Cove's Gurdwara Mata Sahib Kaur is a Sikh Gurdwara or temple in Glen Cove, New York in Nassau County on Long Island.
+Glen Cove's Gurdwara Mata Sahib Kaur is a Sikh Gurdwara or temple in Glen Cove on Long Island, New York.
 It has an area of 15 acres near Long Island Sound.
+Gurdwara Sahib attracts an average weekly congregation of 200 families from the surrounding area.
+As of 2017, the head granthi was Paramjit Singh.

+Buildings

 The main building is 30000 sqft built-up area, 20 rooms and three halls.
 There is a secondary building with a five-bedroom house as the residence of sewadars.
+The property was purchased for $1.2 million to make a gurdwara.

+History

-The property was purchased for $1.20 million to make a gurdwara.
-This gurdwara was founded by the Sikhs of Long Island, New York when they felt that they needed a larger facility.
+It was founded by the Sikhs of Long Island, New York when they felt that they needed a larger facility.
 It separated from Gurdwara Guru Gobind Singh Sikh Center Plainview.
 The first head priest was Singh Sahib Gyani Jagtar Singh Jachak.
 Bhai Sahib left to serve again as an international Kathakaar.

-Presently the granthi is Bhai Paramjit Singh.
-Sewadars of Gurdwara Sahib are Bhai Swinder Singh and Bhai Navdeep Singh.
-The president of Gurdwara Sahib is Sardar Harbinder Singh Sachdev and secretary is Sardar Mohan Singh Kabuli.
+Gurdwara events

 Gurdwara Sahib have Ragi Jathas by each month and Gurbani Vichar is done by Sikh preachers.

-Gurdwara Sahib attracts an average weekly congregation of 200 families from the surrounding area.

 It has weekly services and celebrates Gurpurabs: